-- I'll be serving as guest conductor/clinician for the East Central Mississippi Band Director's Association Middle School Honor Band, February 7-8, 2020 at Ridgeland High School (Ridgeland, MS).
+- I'll be serving as guest conductor/clinician for the East Central Mississippi Band Director's Association High School Honor Band, February 7-8, 2020 at Ridgeland High School (Ridgeland, MS).

-- I'll be attending the Midwest Band and Orchestra Clinic, Chicago, IL from Dec.
+- I'll be attending the Midwest Band & Orchestra Clinic, Chicago, IL from Dec.
 18-20, 2019.
 Look for me at the Alfred Music booth on the vendor floor when I'm not attending one of the great PD sessions.
 Alfred will have my new Sound Innovations Sound Sight-Reading method for concert band (Book 1) on display, as well as my new (and some older) compositions.
 On Thursday, 12/19, I'll be at the Wingert-Jones booth with other W-J composers for a Meet-and-Greet...stop by to say "hi"!

 - Two of my compositions will be performed by ensembles at the 73rd Annual Midwest Band & Orchestra Clinic!
 The Central Junior High Symphonic Band (Euless, TX), Christine Cumberledge and Nicholas Wilson, directors, will be performing my Extraordinary Machines of Clockwork and Steam as part of their Wed., Dec.
 18, 2019 (12:00 p.m.) performance.
 The Clements High School Symphonic Band (Sugar Land, TX), Daniel Galloway, Jeff Johnson, Leslie Flynn, and Bryan Waites, directors, will perform my Terracotta Warriors on their Fri., Dec.
 20, 2019 (6:15 p.m.) performance.

 - I'll be guest conducting the Muhlenberg College Wind Ensemble (Dr. Andrew Ardizzoia, director) in a performance of my pastoral tone poem, Magic Valley, on Saturday, November 16, 2019 at 7:30 p.m. in the Empie Theater, Baker Center for the Arts.